Alexis-Bll/network-lab-portfolio/README.md

 - Layer 2 security controls including DHCP Snooping, Dynamic ARP Inspection, Port Security, and BPDU Guard
 - Internet edge connectivity using NAT/PAT
 - Centralised DHCP and DNS services
-- Active Directory domain services and Group Policy
+- Active Directory Domain Services and Group Policy
 - End-to-end validation, failover testing, and troubleshooting documentation

 All labs are built and tested in a virtual environment to simulate real-world enterprise scenarios.